Though many hotel rewards programs inflate the value of their points, Marriott Bonvoy points can be extremely versatile and valuable.

 Pros of Marriott points:

-- Marriott points don’t expire as long as you have activity in your account at least every 24 months.
+- Marriott points don’t expire as long as you make purchases on your credit card at least every 24 months.

 - Marriott has the largest network of hotels in the world.
-With more than 7,000 properties in more than 130 countries, including the Starwood, Ritz-Carlton and Marriott hotel brands, you should be able to find redemption options for most places you want to travel to and at most price points.
+With more than 7,000 properties in more than 130 countries, including the Marriott, Ritz-Carlton, Westin and Sheraton hotel brands, you should be able to find redemption options for most places you want to travel to and at most price points.

 - You can get a good value on upgraded rooms, in case you want to book something nicer than a standard room.